-If your quote does not list out what the rate includes, be sure you ask and get it in writing.
-It’s essential that you pay attention to the details and understand all the fine print.
+If your quote doesn't list out what the rate includes, be sure you ask and get it in writing.
+It's essential that you pay attention to the details and understand all the fine print.

 Different packing options for international shipping.

 We decided to pack up our house ourselves, what movers refer to as a “Partial Pack.”
 The movers then came to the house and picked up all our boxes and furniture.
 They took the whole lot to a storage facility where they then prepared everything to be loaded into the shipping container.

 A “Full Pack” is when the movers pack up your house for you.

 Some companies have a “Self-Load” option which is when you not only pack your household but also load the container yourself.
 Moving companies that offer self-load park the container or partial container in front of your house on the street.
 Be sure to check if you need special permits for the parking of the shipping container outside your home if you choose to self-load.